Sotera/track-communities/README.md

 ## Easy Start

-Read additional info at the [wiki](https://github.com/Sotera/track-communities/wiki/Easy-Start).
+Get the tool up and running quickly and easily!
+Read how at the [wiki](https://github.com/Sotera/track-communities/wiki/Easy-Start).